Noemie-Ribaillier/positional_encoding/README.md

 * the main diagonal is 0 (because the distance between same vector is null)
 * its off-diagonal values increase as they move away from the main diagonal

+## Dataset
+We use the pre-trained GloVe100 word embeddings.
+It has 400k words and each word embedding has 100 features.